 'There’s a surfeit of inventive and jaw-dropping moments throughout the work and, to the ensemble’s considerable credit, they each flow seamlessly into one another and operate beyond the level of pure choreography."

-The Rivoli features 8 dancers and invites you and your favourite dance partner to be swept into an immersive exploration of mid-century nightlife, desire and social connection.
-It is Dance Makers Collective's most ambitious work yet, The Rivoli, an ode to a bygone dance era.
-This new work premiered at the Sydney Festival 2020.
+This work mirrors the interest that Dance Makers Collective has always had in social dances.
+In some ways, these spaces for social dance reflect the aims of DMC itself – to gather, share ideas, and to support each other creatively, socially, and artistically.
+To dance together.
+The Rivoli features some of Australia's best dancers and a stellar live band.
+We invite you and your favourite dance partner to be swept into an immersive exploration of mid-century nightlife, desire and social connection.
+It is Dance Makers Collective’s most ambitious work yet, The Rivoli, an ode to a bygone dance era.

 Dance Makers Collective is Western Sydney’s professional dance company.
 Established in 2012, the company comprises nine professional dance makers who have worked for major dance and theatre companies from around Australia, touring major productions internationally.
 Together, Dance Makers Collective create exciting contemporary dance works with “imagination, thoughtfulness and even a sense of humour” (Jill Sykes, Sydney Morning Herald) and their most recent production DADS, touring in 2021, was shortlisted for Outstanding Achievement in Independent Dance at the Australian Dance Awards.